 - Xylem transports the water to the mesophyll cells.

-- At the time of transpiration, the water from the intercellular spaces diffuses into the sub-stomatal cavity in the form of water vapours.
+- At the time of transpiration, water from the intercellular spaces diffuses into the sub-stomatal cavity in the form of water vapours.

 Factors Affecting Transpiration in Plants

-Stomata: These are the pores found on the leaf surface, which are surrounded by guard cells, promotes the process of gaseous exchange.
-The guard cell allows the exchange of gases by its opening and closing activity and controls the water flow during transpiration.
-Higher the number of leaf, higher the number of stomata and thus, higher will be the rate of transpiration.
+Stomata: These are the pores found on the leaf surface and surrounded by the guard cells.
+It promotes gaseous exchange.
+A guard cell allows the exchange of gases by opening and closing activity and controls the water flow during transpiration.
+The greater number of leaves results in a higher number of stomata, thereby facilitating a high transpiration rate.